4dwaffle/IOS/README.md

 (IOS = operating systems class at BUT FIT)

 ## Task description (Post office)
-We have 3 types of processes in the system: **(0) main process**, **(1) postal clerk**, and **(2) customer**.
-Each customer goes to the post office to handle one of three types of requests: letter services, parcel services, money services.
+There are 3 types of processes in the system: **(0) main process**, **(1) postal clerk**, and **(2) customer**.
+Each customer goes to the post office with one of the three types of requests: letter services, parcel services, money services.
 Each request is uniquely identified by a number (letters:1, parcels:2, money services:3).
-On arrival, they are queued according to the activity to be handled.
-Each clerk serves all the queues (picking one of the queues at random each time).
-If there are no customers currently waiting, the clerk takes a short break.
-After the post office closes, the clerks finish serving all customers in the queue and go home when all queues are empty.
-Any customers who arrive after the post office closes go home (tomorrow is also a day).
+On arrival, they are queued according to the desired service.
+Each clerk serves all the queues (picking random queues each time).
+If there are currently no customers waiting, the clerk takes a short break.
+After the post office closes, clerks finish serving all customers in the queue and go home when all queues are empty.
+Any customers arriving after the post office closes, go home.

 ## Detailed task specification
 Each process performs its actions and simultaneously writes information about the actions to a file named